 Offer something in return

 In exchange for their financial support, you should pledge to give something back.
 You want to show donors the impact these expereinces are having and what you are learning.
-This might be promising regular updates while you are abroad.
+Consider offering different perks for different donation levels (but don't make it too complicated).
+This might be promising regular updates and photos while you are abroad.
 You could also offer to:

 - Write an article for the organization's newsletter